Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Test scores and quality of teachers' advice: evidence

 reported in Table \ref{t:APCE_AL}.
 The best source of advice for these students is the one that recommends the high track to the {\it lowest} number of them (possibly to none), in order to minimize the cost of the track changes they would incur if they started secondary school in the high track.
 Recall that these students can only complete the low track, no matter where they start.

 Focusing again for brevity just on the last two columns of the table, Column 4 shows that the estimated lower bound of the $APCE_{AL}$ is positive and statistically different from zero in many tracks, ranging from 4\% for BL to 14\% for HAVO/VWO.
 Considering the aggregate tracks in the last three rows of the table, the $APCE_{AL}$ is at least as high as 7\% and significantly different from zero in all of them.
-Therefore, it appears that the information provided by test scores leads teachers to recommend the high track to too many AL students.
-The consequence is a considerable deterioration of the quality of their recommendations.
-A possible reason for this finding is that primary school teachers do not bear any cost deriving from secondary school track changes and are therefore less sensitive to this consequence of the advice they offer to their students.
+Therefore, it appears that the information provided by test scores leads teachers to upgrade AL students into the high track.
+The consequence is a deterioration of the quality of recommendations because AL students cannot complete the high track.
+A possible reason for this finding is that primary school teachers do not incur any costs resulting from secondary school track changes and are therefore less sensitive to these consequences of the advice they offer to their students.